 Also don’t say no to travel agents to plan your trip.

-Some don’t charge you anything for their service because they get their Income from hotels, flight tickets and other connections they have in the travel industry.
+Some don’t charge you anything for their service because they get their Income from hotels, flight tickets, and other connections they have in the travel industry.

-2. Set a FIRM Budget
+2. Create a Solid Budget

 Once you know the when and the where, it’s time for the most important thing – Making an expense list!
 I would suggest you use Excel to maintain a record of all your expenses.

-It would be great if you could use Google sheets as editing on Google sheets is real-time, so if you or any of your family members or spouse adds or deletes something, it will be updated in real-time.
+It would be great if you could use Google Sheets as editing on Google Sheets is real-time, so if you or any of your family members or spouse adds or deletes something, it will be updated in real-time.

 Write down all your expenses properly one by one, this should include everything right from your flight expenses to your food stall expenses.
 Plan out everything just like an itinerary and write the approximate cost you’ll spend for that in the next column.